kennyphan02/Coding-Notes/Kotlin/Building a Tip Calculator App.md

 - EditText - allows user to input text and edit text
 - wrapContent - the height will be as tall as the content inside of it
 - Children of the ConstraintLayout must have constraints implemented.
+- Can't use `match_parent` on UI elements in a ConstraintLayout